Planetary hour widget and alarm

 How to configure widgets – geographic location

-Planetary hour calculations depend on knowledge of current geographic location, specifically its coordinate expressed as latitude and longitude.
+Planetary hour calculations depend on the knowledge of current geographic location, specifically its coordinate expressed as latitude and longitude.
 The widgets need to obtain user permissions to access that information.

 Widgets configuration can be accessed through the Time Nomad application.